I-T Dept conducts searches on 21 premises of Andhra company

-New Delhi, Feb 19 (IANS) The Income Tax Department carried out search and seizure operation on a group based in Andhra Pradesh's Eluru, and whose entities are engaged in film financing, aquaculture, real estate, film distribution and money-lending, at 21 different locations across the state and neighbouring Telangana.
+New Delhi: The Income Tax Department carried out search and seizure operation on a group based in Andhra Pradesh's Eluru, and whose entities are engaged in film financing, aquaculture, real estate, film distribution and money-lending, at 21 different locations across the state and neighbouring Telangana.

 During the course of the search operation, hand-written books, agreements and loose sheets depicting undisclosed cash transactions were seized, the Income Tax Department said in a statement.